raphaelalmeidamartins/meme-generator/README.md

   </li>
   <li>The text displayed on the image should have a color, shadow and size as follows:
     <ul>
-      <li>The text of the element <code>meme-text</code> should have a black shadow with 5 pixels on the x asis, 5 pixels on the y ais, and 5 pixels of blur radius;</li>
+      <li>The text of the element <code>meme-text</code> should have a black shadow with 5 pixels on the X axis, 5 pixels on the Y axis, and 5 pixels of blur radius;</li>
       <li>The text of the element <code>meme-text</code> should have a font size of 30 pixels;</li>
     </ul>
   </li>